 KANGAROO CARE AWARENESS

-The goal of our Kangaroo-A-Thon is to encourage all NICU and SCN Units to actively promote Kangaroo Care and log as many hours of kangaroo holding (including modified holding) in a two week period.
+The goal of our Kangaroo-A-Thon is to encourage all neonatal units to actively promote Kangaroo Care and log as many hours of kangaroo holding (including modified holding) in a two week period.
 We hope you can host an event across the two week duration in May.
 We want to see as many hours of brain developing, neuro-protective, attachment building, and immunity boosting good times.

 Sunnybrook Health Science Centre in Toronto Canada found that a kangaroo-a-thon was a fantastic way to break down barriers, unite staff and families with a common goal and witness the transformation of parents, as they were encouraged to cuddle with their infant.